WhiteheadLab/mangrove_killifish/README.md

 This repository contains information on Yunwei Dong's mangrove killifish project and is currently a work in progress.

+This repository contains the scripts to reproduce the data from Yunwei Dong's mangrove killifish project.
+Mangrove Killifish is a unique species that is able to leave its aquatic enviornment for damp environments such as mud or the inside of rotting logs.
+The primary goal of this study is to study the physiological and genomic mechanisms that support the terrestrial acclimation of Mangrove Killifish (_Kryptolebias Marmoratus_).

+The end result of this repository will be csv files that include geneIDs and a corresponding p-value.

 ## 1. Cloning Github repository to local account
 The first step is to clone the repository to your HPC.
 *Note* Keep a note of the location of the path to where you downloaded the github clone as this will be important for insuring the paths of all the scripts are constant.